Prowell’s Porch Swing and Porch Bench represent the benchmark for both design and structural integrity.

 So is there anything that robs you of sleep at night?

 Same page, technically.
-But yes, we have moved on, delving beyond the pleasantries of front porch conversations to something more concrete.
+But yes, we have moved on, delving beyond the pleasantries of idle porch swing conversations to something more concrete.
 Sleep, or the interruption if it.

 Hmmm.
 When someone calls to inform us they have come across our recognizable work in Atlanta or Pittsburgh or Vermont and how, sadly, it is not holding up.
 That it’s in fact appearing rather shabby.
 We ask for an address, or a street, and check the database to learn no such work was commissioned at such an address and how the work has been compromised by a 3rd party replication.
 How the mimicked design falls apart and to others, such as the caller in question, assumes it is ours and equally associates this with an unwarranted reputation.
 Works that fall apart.
 This, oddly, robs me of sleep.